oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-Kernel-compilation-and-installation.md

 ## Install new your custom kernel

-It is important to pay attention in the installation order, we install modules following:
+It is important to pay attention in the installation order; we install modules as following:

 1. Install modules
 2. Install header